What is an Apprehended Violence Order (AVO)?

 How easy is it for a person to simply ring the police and claim that you swore at them, intimidated them, harassed them or perhaps assaulted them – when you know that is a lie?
 On receiving such a complaint, police would ordinarily take action against you which could involve arrest, refusal of bail or conditional bail, and the necessity to attend Court.

-It is therefore essential to seek expert advice from one of our AVO and domestic violence lawyers in Sydney as to what action should be taken in response to an Apprehended Violence order application.
+It is therefore essential to seek expert advice as to what action should be taken in response to an Apprehended Violence Order application.